Blendify/blender-manual/blender_docs/manual/compositing/introduction.rst

    Use two pass execution during editing: first calculate fast nodes, the second pass calculate all nodes.
 Viewer Border
    This allows you to set a render border for the backdrop.
-   To define the resolution of the border use :kbd:`CTRL-B` Highlight
+   To define the resolution of the border use :kbd:`Ctrl-B` Highlight
    Highlights the nodes that are being calculated.